haakonsh/MMD/pca10040/s132/arm5_no_packs/README.md

 4. Erase and flash an nRF52DK with 's132_nrf52_5.0.0_softdevice.hex' found in SDK14.2\components\softdevice\s132\hex

-5. Flash the application to the nRF52DK via Keil (F8).
+5. Flash the application to the nRF52DK via Keil.
 NOTE: When prompted with the dialog box 'Monitor Mode missing license' you need to press 'No'.
 This is done to prevent the J-link driver to enter MMD when flashing the application.
 You can also flash the application through nrfjprog without any modification.

 ![JlinkPromptNo](../../../Documentation/Images/JLinkPromptNo.png " ")

-6. Enter debug mode (ctrl+F5).
+6. Enter debug mode.
 NOTE: When prompted with the dialog box 'Monitor Mode missing license' you need to press 'Yes'.

 ![JlinkPromptYes](../../../Documentation/Images/JLinkPromptYes.png " ")